U.S. Air Force Research Lab Summer Faculty Fellowship Program

 Fievisohn, Rob - 937-656-4100

 Rotating Detonation Engines (RDE) use a rotating detonation wave to rapidly compress propellants and release heat at high pressure.
-By releasing heat a high pressures greater thermo-dynamic efficiencies can be achieved compared to conventional deflagration based engines using the same level of pre combustion mechanical compression.
-In addition using detonation based combustion results in extremely compact combustors which has significant advantages in volume limited systems.
+By releasing heat at high pressure, greater thermodynamic efficiencies may be achieved compared to conventional deflagration-based engines using the same level of pre-combustion mechanical compression.
+In addition, using detonation-based combustion results in extremely compact combustors which has significant advantages in volume limited systems.
 Because of these advantages AFRL is investigating RDEs for a range of applications.
-This research addresses the underlying physical processes that occur in an RDE including detonation propagation limits, propellant mixing, injector aerodynamics, heat release, heat transfer, materials, detonation dynamics, novel fuels and the methods to measure these time varying physical process via advanced diagnostics.
-Innovative experimental, computational fluid dynamics, system analysis, and reduced order modeling approaches to understand and quantifying these phenomena are desired.
-A number of well-equipped laboratories are available to carry out detonation experiments ranging from small detonation tubes to full scale RDEs at flight relevant conditions.
+This research addresses the underlying physical processes that occur in an RDE including detonation propagation limits, propellant mixing, injector aerodynamics, heat release, heat transfer, materials, detonation dynamics, novel fuels, and the methods to measure this time varying physical process via advanced diagnostics.
+Innovative experimental, computational fluid dynamics, system analysis, and reduced order modeling approaches to understand and quantify these phenomena are desired.
+Several well-equipped laboratories are available to carry out detonation experiments ranging from small detonation tubes to full scale RDEs at flight relevant conditions.
 A host of advanced laser diagnostic capabilities are available.
 Access to various computational fluid dynamic codes and computational hours are available through the DOD ASC Major Shared Resource Center.

 Eligibility: Open to U.S. citizens only